HoSNN: Adversarially-Robust Homeostatic Spiking Neural Networks with Adaptive Firing Thresholds: More Experiment Data

-First we examine three types of obfuscated gradients.
-Specifically, we use the same surrogate to train HoSNN from scratch and deliver attacks, decent clean accuracy and smooth training process indicate that it's not \textbf{Shattered Gradient} with nonexistent or incorrect value.
+Obfuscated gradients are a type of gradient masking that leads to a false sense of security when defending against adversarial examples \cite{athalye2018obfuscated, carlini2019evaluating}.
+Here we perform sanity checks including three obfuscated types and a checklist as per \cite{athalye2018obfuscated}.
+First, we examine three types of obfuscated gradients.
+Specifically, we use the same surrogate to train HoSNN from scratch and deliver attacks; decent clean accuracy and a smooth training process indicate that it's not \textbf{Shattered Gradient} with nonexistent or incorrect value.
 As our defense doesn't introduce any random factors, \textbf{Stochastic Gradient} is not applicable.
 Our method also doesn't include any multiple iterations of neural network evaluation, so \textbf{Vanishing/Exploding Gradient} are also not applicable.